 “I was in a meeting when you called.”

 “I was bathing the baby when you called.”

-“We had several other calls in the queue and couldn’t answer your call at that time.”
+“We had multiple calls in the queue and couldn’t answer your call at that time.”

 “We were closed for business when you called.”